AhmedAbdulWahid-Data/AhmedAbdulWahid-Data/README.md

 ---

 ## 🌍 About Me

 - 🎓 **Background**: With a Bachelor’s in Accounting, I’ve transitioned into the dynamic world of Data Science, blending business acumen with technical expertise.

-- 🛠️ **Expertise**: Skilled in data visualization, machine learning, Python, Tableau, and much more.
+- 🛠️ **Expertise**: Skilled in Data Visualization, SQL, Machine Learning, Python, Tableau, and much more.

-- 🎯 **Focus**: Passionate about big data, Apache Spark, deep learning, and pushing boundaries with advanced analytics and AI-driven solutions.
+- 🎯 **Focus**: Passionate about big data, Apache Spark, Deep Learning, and pushing boundaries with advanced analytics and AI-driven solutions.

 - 📚 **Lifelong Learner**: Constantly exploring new technologies, mastering skills, and staying at the forefront of innovation!

 ---